lzgmc/TapeSerializer/README.md

 ## Usage

-Put your New-Gen tapes in the same folder as the .py files and run the script that fits your files' serialization type.

-Enter the files name with .ckd at end.
+Put your new-gen tapes in the same folder as the .py files and run the script that fits your files' serialization type.
+Enter the files name with .ckd at end, press Enter and your files are now serialized for Wii, PS3 and Wii U!

-and you are done!
-Have fun.

 ## Contributing
 For major changes, please open an issue first to discuss what you would like to change.